stealth/psc/README.md

 NOTE that psc only helps against attackers on the middle hops, not on your local machine or the end point.

+To get best protection, `psc-remote` should be your login shell via __/etc/passwd__ on the remote host which has the following benefits:

+* You have a 2FA via your psc-local shell.
+Nobody can login to your account unless he has your PSC key.
+* Nobody can inject commands in the middle-hops' tty to obtain the secret key while the session is not yet PSC protected

 Misc
 ----